The-Notebookinator/notebookinator/docs.typ

 #outline(indent: true, depth: 3)
 #pagebreak(weak: true)

-= Introduction

-Welcome to the Notebookinator, a Typst package meant to simply the notebooking process for the Vex Robotics Competition.
-Its theming capabilities handle all of the styling for you, letting you jump right into writing documentation.

-While it was designed with VRC in mind, it could just as easily be used for other competitor systems such as the First Robotics Competition and the First Tech Challenge.

 = Installation

 The best way to install the Notebookinator is as a local package.
 Make sure you